70 Kids Cooking Activities: Ways You Can Get Your Child Involved in the Kitchen

 5. Measure out ingredients carefully

-7. Set out all ingredients that you need for a recipe
+7. Set out all ingredients needed for a recipe

 8. Cut up vegetables for a salad